plblum/jivs/README.md

 * `disableCache` - When `true`, disables cache participation for that `configure()` call.
 * `variantName` - Lets the subclass author define named variants of the same rules class, so the class's consumer can request an optional configuration path by name.
-* `configAnalysisOptions` - Enables optional config analysis when the `jivs-configanalysis` module is installed and registered.

 ### ModelRulesBase